 SATCo’s goal is to reduce in-valley trips within Squaw Valley and Alpine Meadows by providing convenient, shuttle service at no cost to the rider.
-The intention is that the system will also integrate into the existing Tahoe Area Regional Transit system to make it easy for those interested in traveling outside of the resort community to areas such as Truckee or Tahoe City to do so without the need for a car.
+The intention is to eventually integrate into the Tahoe Area Regional Transit system (TART) to make it easy for those interested in traveling outside of the resort community to areas such as Truckee, Tahoe City, and other North Lake Tahoe destinations without the need for a car.

 SATCo funds the micro mass transit system through the combination of a one percent assessment on lift tickets sold on-site by Squaw Valley Alpine Meadows, and a one percent assessment on transient lodging and vacation rentals within Squaw Valley and Alpine Meadows.
 SATCo will operate on these assessment funds alone, but may seek partnerships with Placer County and others to pursue additional funding for expanded services.
 The program will be put in place for a minimum of five years with an option to renew and will include ongoing oversight by its board of directors, comprised of local stakeholders.